jmorris0x0/terraform-provider-k8sconnect/README.md

 Traditional providers force cluster configuration into the provider block; **k8sinline** pushes it down into each resource, freeing you to target *any* cluster from *any* module without aliases, workspaces, or wrapper hacks.

+# ⚠️ ALPHA RELEASE

+**This provider is in alpha and not suitable for production use.** Breaking changes may occur without notice.
+Use at your own risk.

+---

 ---

 ## Why `k8sinline`